-A delicious and light summer evening meal that’s all done in one pan and doesn’t take too long to cook.
+A delicious and light evening meal that’s all done in one pan and doesn’t take too long to cook.
 Risotto is a good option if you want something quick and healthy without too much fuss.
 This version has chestnut mushrooms and mangetout and utilises vegan cheese as a substitute for parmesan.

 Prep time: 15 minutes.
 Cooking time: 30 minutes.

 750ml vegetable stock (make sure it’s vegan and gluten free)

 100g vegan cheese, chopped or grated (I used blue cheese style, you can also use vegan parmesan)